PLANET MOIRA AUTHOR KILLED

 There were no solid suspects for the murder until Thursday when Crime Stoppers received a call from Sharon Stover.
 Ms. Stover reported she overheard her son and his friend, both age 8, discussing something that happened in the other child’s home Sunday morning.
 He said his mother was very upset about a book she couldn’t find and when his father suggested she buy a new copy his mother threw her coffee cup at him.
 Later that evening she was crying over ‘that lady’ getting killed.
 Ms. Stover had heard on the news that Shioban McCarthy had been murdered.
 She knew what a great fan of the author’s her friend Deliah Barney was and didn’t think anything about the woman being upset.
 “But it was what her son said about she ‘couldn’t find a book’ and her reaction to the suggestion she buy a new one that bothered me,” Ms. Stover told the police.
 “You don’t want to think that someone you’re close to could do something like break into someone’s house and kill them, but I couldn’t get the thought out of my head.
 I knew I had to tell someone.
 Even if it led nowhere, it was the right thing to do.”

 “We would have investigated regardless, but the tip itself wasn’t really much to go on.
-But when the same named, Deliah Barney, popped up on our list of fans who might be a bit obsessed we knew we wanted to talk to her,” said Detective Winston Spaulding.
+But when the same name, Deliah Barney, popped up on our list of fans who might be a bit obsessed we knew we wanted to talk to her,” said Detective Winston Spaulding.
 “There was no one home when the police arrived.
-It became clear just how obsessed the woman might be when the welcome mat said “Planet Moira Defense League.”
+It became clear just how obsessed the woman might be when the welcome mat said, “Planet Moira Defense League.”

 After obtaining a search warrant the police recovered a pair of latex gloves in the center console of Dehliah Barney’s car parked in the garage.
 There was lipstick on one glove.
 Officer Janel Midwinter, the first officer to arrive at the scene Saturday night and who also found the gloves, said, “I knew right away they were the gloves that killed Mrs McCarthy.
 What are the chances that hideous shade of pink would show up twice in the same investigation?”
 Later testing confirmed two separate DNA profiles on the gloves, Dehliah Barney and Shioban McCarthy.